CraryPrimitiveMan/awesome-with-star/awesome/mislavcimpersak_awesome-dev-fun.md

 - [Groot Ipsum](http://grootipsum.com/) - Generates random texts containing "I am Groot".
 - [cannot-even](https://github.com/blakek/cannot-even) - A module that refuses to even. :star:2
 - [undefined-is-a-function](https://github.com/donavon/undefined-is-a-function) - "undefined is not a function"? — It is now! :star:63
+- [is-thirteen](https://github.com/jezen/is-thirteen) - Check if a number is equal to 13. :star:2504

 ## PHP